 Truth: Premature ejaculation is treatable with certain medications such as Priligy.
 But, that isn’t the only option available to men.

 Medical advancements have made room for many other solutions to help you solve your problem without popping pills.
 You can use Numan to buy delay sprays and delay wipes that help with PE also.
+There are also supplements you can take to help you achieve the holy grail of cum.
+This means you’ll be able to increase your ejaculate levels.

 Myth No.6: Partners of men with PE suffer great trauma.